ubuntucinnamon/yaru-cinnamon/README.md

-# Ubuntu Yaru theme suite
+# Ubuntu Cinnamon Yaru theme suite

+## This repo, when possible, will be merged as a new branch into https://github.com/ubuntu/yaru

 Snap build status: [![Build Status](https://travis-ci.org/ubuntu/yaru.svg?branch=master)](https://travis-ci.org/ubuntu/yaru)